 "Serravalle's Chameleon (Days) is a comically thoughtful riff on the intersections of art and reality, life and story." ~ Richard Scrimger, author of The Wolf and Me

 Acclaimed author of Reliving Charley, Dean Serravalle has been twice nominated for the prestigious Journey Prize of Canada and The National Magazine Award, while his short stories have appeared in various journals and magazines.
 He resides in Niagara Falls, Ontario with his family.
-Dean's new novel, Chameleon (Days), will be available in bookstores and online in the Spring of 2018.
+Dean's new novel, Chameleon (Days), is now available in bookstores and online.